sorigh/Polynomial-Calculator/README.md

 # Polynomial-Calculator

-This project implements a Polynomial Calculator with a graphical user interface (GUI).
-Users can input two polynomials, select a mathematical operation to perform between them, and view the results in an intuitive and user-friendly interface.
-The application is designed with Object-Oriented Programming (OOP) principles to ensure scalability and maintainability.
+A Java-based Polynomial Calculator with a graphical user interface (GUI) that allows users to input two polynomials, select mathematical operations (addition, subtraction, multiplication, division, derivation, and integration), and view the results.
+The calculator uses a HashMap data structure to store polynomial terms and performs efficient operations on them.
+The application also includes input validation with regular expressions and unit testing for accuracy.

 ## Application Structure